simopt-admin/simopt/simopt/docs/adam.rst

 Modifications & Implementation:
 ----------------------
-At each timestep :math:`t`, we first evaluate the gradient w.r.t the current solution :math:`x`.
+At each timestep :math:`t`, we first evaluate the gradient w.r.t the current solution :math:`x`, either using the IPA gradient estimates or finite difference estimates.
 Then, the algorithm updates exponential moving averages of the gradient :math:`m_t` and the squared gradient :math:`v_t` where the hyper-parameters :math:`\beta_1`, :math:`\beta_2` control the exponential decay rates of these moving averages.
 The moving averages themselves are estimates of the 1st moment (the mean) and the